michaelhelvey/spreetail-work-sample/README.md

 Several commands are provided for development; for brevity I've only specified the `yarn` version of these commands.

--   `yarn test` Runs the unit & integration tests for the application with Jest
+-   `yarn test` Runs the unit tests for the application with Jest
 -   `yarn lint` Runs eslint against the source code.
 -   `yarn format` Runs the opininated linter/formatter [prettier](https://prettier.io/) against the code base.
 Note that prettier